DioxusLabs/dioxus/README.md

 ### Dioxus vs Yew

-Yew is a framework for building single-page web apps and initially served as an inspiration for Dioxus.
-Unfortunately, the architecture of Yew didn't support the various features we wanted, and thus Dioxus was born.
+Yew is a framework for building reactive web apps and initially served as an inspiration for Dioxus.
+While Yew was originally focused on single-page applications (SPAs), it has since grown and can also be used to build full-stack web applications using crates like [`wasm-bindgen`](https://crates.io/crates/wasm-bindgen), [`gloo`](https://crates.io/crates/gloo), and server-side frameworks like [`rocket`](https://crates.io/crates/rocket) and [`axum`](https://crates.io/crates/axum).

-- **Single-page apps**: Yew is designed exclusively for single-page web apps and is intrinsically tied to the web platform.
-Dioxus is fullstack and cross-platform, making it suitable for building web, desktop, mobile, and server apps.
+- **Full-stack capabilities**: Yew was initially designed for SPAs and remains deeply integrated with the web platform.
+However, it can now be extended to full-stack development.
+Dioxus, in contrast, was built from the ground up for fullstack and cross-platform development, enabling seamless app creation across web, desktop, mobile, and server applications.

-- **Developer Tooling**: Dioxus provides a number of utilities like autoformatting, hot-reloading, and a bundler.
+- **Developer Tooling**: Dioxus offers a richer set of built-in developer tools, such as autoformatting, hot-reloading, and an integrated bundler, helping streamline the development experience.

-- **Ongoing support**: Dioxus is very actively maintained with new features and bug fixes being added on a daily basis.
+- **Ongoing support**: Dioxus is very actively maintained, with new features and bug fixes being released frequently.

 ### Dioxus vs egui